Elder Abuse and Dependent Adult Abuse

-- Be aware that physically abused older adults are more likely to have significantly larger bruises and will readily identify the cause of that injury.
+- Be aware that physically abused older adults may have large bruises and will, if able to communicate, identify the cause of injury.

 - Bruises will most likely occur on the face, lateral aspects of the right arm, and the posterior torso (i.e., back, chest, lumbar, and gluteal regions).

 - Bruises may be in various stages of healing from frequent falls, fractures, dislocations, burns, and human bite marks.

 A detailed summary of possible victim indicators of dependent adult or elder abuse are described below, grouped into the categories of physical, behavioral/psychological, environmental, and financial.
 This list is not all-inclusive and expands on indicators mentioned above (Boltz et al., 2020; CDC, 2020; NHAC, 2020b).